step-security/github-actions-goat/docs/Solutions/MonitorSourceCode.md

 > For examples of real-world incidents in which files have been tampered during the build and release process in CI/CD pipelines, refer to [Tampering of source code or artifacts during build](../Vulnerabilities/TamperingDuringBuild.md)

+> **["Implement endpoint detection and response (EDR) tools" in CISA/NSA guide](https://media.defense.gov/2023/Jun/28/2003249466/-1/-1/0/CSI_DEFENDING_CI_CD_ENVIRONMENTS.PDF)**: EDR tools provide a high degree of visibility into the security status of endpoints and can help effectively protect against MCAs.

 ## Tutorials

 1. [Detect File Tampering (GitHub-Hosted Runner)](#detect-file-tampering-github-hosted-runner)